dareg/accord-ww-2025/readme.md

 ## Ex 4 - Using variables and inline python code

 Use fypp to generate a module that contains the three subroutines.
-Each subroutine will takes an array of integer which dimensions are either 3, 5 or 8 respectively and that prints the values in the array.
+Each subroutine will takes an array of integer which dimensions number is either 3, 5 or 8 respectively and that prints the values in the array.
 Finally add the generic interface so they all can be called from the same name.

 To define variables with fypp:
 ```